Hugh O'Neill, Earl of Tyrone

-Hugh O'Neill, Earl of Tyrone (Note: Hugh is usually referred to as the 2nd Earl of Tyrone, but if his elder brother Brian is counted, Hugh is 3rd.
-By the patent of the earldom, Brian was de jure earl between his grandfather's death in 1559 and his assassination in 1562.
-Brian pursued his claim to the earldom by lobbying the government, but was never recognised as Earl and did not control Tír Eoghain.)
-(Aodh Mór Ó Néill; (Note: Literally translates to Hugh the Great O'Neill; attributed to various sources.) c.
+Hugh O'Neill, Earl of Tyrone (Aodh Mór Ó Néill; (Note: Literally translates to Hugh the Great O'Neill.) c.
 1550 – 10 July [N.S.
-20 July] 1616) (Note: Unless otherwise stated, dates in this article before 14 September 1752 are in the Julian calendar.) was an Irish lord and key figure of the Nine Years' War.
+20 July] 1616), (Note: Unless otherwise stated, dates in this article before 14 September 1752 are in the Julian calendar.) was an Irish lord and key figure of the Nine Years' War.
 Known as the "Great Earl", he led the confederacy of Irish lords against the English Crown's conquest of Ireland during the Elizabethan era.

 He was born into the O'Neill clan, Tír Eoghain's ruling noble family, during a violent succession conflict which saw his father assassinated.
 At the age of eight he was relocated to the Pale where he was raised by an English family.
 Although the Crown hoped to mold him into a puppet ruler sympathetic to the English government, by the 1570s he had built a strong network of both English and Irish contacts which he utilised for his pursuit of political power, eventually becoming one of the richest and most powerful lords in Ireland.